Ted Potter Jr.: 2016–2017: Return to Web.com Tour

 After failing to meet the terms of his medical extension, he returned to the Web.com Tour for the remainder of the 2016 season, where he finished 50th on the money list.
 He entered 14 tournaments and made 12 cuts.
 He regained his Web.com Tour card for the following season.

-With only past champion status on the PGA Tour during the 2017 season, Potter spent much of the 2017 season on the Web.com Tour.
-During the 2017 season, Potter entered 22 tournaments making the cut a total of 15 times including six top-10 finishes.
-His best finishes during his 2017 campaign include a second place finish at the Rust-Oleum Championship and another second place finish (tie) at the Albertsons Boise Open.
-Potter finished in the top-25 (14th overall) on the Web.com Tour and re-earned full status for the 2018 season.
+With only past champion status on the PGA Tour during the 2017 season, Potter spent much of that year on the Web.com Tour.
+During the 2017 season, Potter entered 22 tournaments, making the cut a total of 15 times including six Top 10 finishes.
+His best finishes during his 2017 campaign included second place at the Rust-Oleum Championship and another second place (tie) at the Albertsons Boise Open.
+Potter finished in the Top 25 (14th overall) on the Web.com Tour and re-earned full status for the 2018 season.

-He qualified for the 2017 U.S. Open where he failed to make the cut and entered the PGA Tour's 2017 Greenbrier Classic as a past champion where he finished in a tie for 37th place.
+He qualified for the 2017 U.S. Open, where he failed to make the cut.
+He entered the PGA Tour's 2017 Greenbrier Classic as a past champion, where he finished in a tie for 37th place.

 2017–2018: Return to PGA Tour

-Potter began the 2017–18 season missing five of the first eight cuts of the season.
+Potter began the 2017–18 season missing five of the first eight cuts.
 In February 2018, Potter won his second PGA Tour title at the AT&T Pebble Beach Pro-Am with a three-shot victory over Dustin Johnson, Jason Day, Phil Mickelson, and Chez Reavie, earning a two-year PGA Tour exemption through 2019–20 season and invitations to the 2018 Masters Tournament and 2018 PGA Championship.
 During the third round of the tournament, he shot his personal best score of 62 on the PGA Tour.
 The win catapulted him from 243 to a career-best 73 in the Official World Golf Ranking.

 Personal life

 Potter currently resides in Ocala, Florida, with his wife Cheri Renee Potter.
-He has one son, Corbin, who was born in 2016 and a daughter, Adelynn, born in 2019.
+He has one son, Corbin, born in 2016 and a daughter, Adelynn, born in 2019.
 He has one sibling, Stephanie Potter (Smith).

 He is an avid fisherman and hunter.